Skip to Main Content

 • Traeger® Flat Top Grill Seasoning & Cast Iron Conditioner or canola oil.

-Cleaning & Re-Seasoning Your Cooktop
+Cleaning Your Cooktop

 1. If the grill is not already hot, heat up the cooking surface on medium heat for 10 minutes.
-Once hot, apply water to the cooking surface.

-Once the Flat Top Grill is cool, use a cloth or paper towel and Traeger® All Natural Cleaner to wipe any messy areas on the Flat Top Grill body.
+Once cool, use a cloth or paper towel and Traeger® All Natural Cleaner to wipe any messy areas on the Flat Top Grill body.

 DO NOT use Traeger® All Natural Cleaner or any other cleaning solution on the cooking surface.